 This sleek little dog comes in two sizes: little and even littler.
 They also come in two moods: laid-back and raring to go.
 Whether standard or toy sized, Manchester Terriers have a close black coat with deep mahogany markings.
 With their coloring, lean physique, and wedge-shaped head, Manchesters are often mistaken for Miniature Doberman Pinschers.
 Though they are high energy and prone to digging like most terriers, they aren't as non-stop and quarrelsome as many terrier breeds.
-Nevertheless, you should always walk them on a leash so they don't get feisty with four-legged strangers or run off after a squirrel.
+Nevertheless, you should always walk your Manchester Terrier on a leash so he doesn't get feisty with four-legged strangers or run off after a squirrel.

 Manchesters are devoted to their families and prefer sticking close by them—even when it's time for bed.
-Manchesters are so attached to their people that they are prone to developing anxiety when left alone too long.
+They're so attached to their people that they are prone to developing anxiety when left alone too long.
 If you want a dog who can fend for himself, this breed isn't the optimal choice.
-Manchesters are catlike when it comes to their fastidious grooming, but they are not catlike in their noise-level.
+And while Manchesters are catlike when it comes to their fastidious grooming, they are not catlike in their noise level.
 This dog barks—and often.

 Manchester Terriers are also called simply Manchesters.